Distracted driving by the numbers

 - Mind on driving

-Smartphone use and distracted driver habits are a key reason why auto insurance rates are going up
+Smartphone use and distracted driver habits are a key reason why auto insurance rates are going up.

-Keep you teen driver safe
+Keep your teen driver safe

 Teens are particularly at risk to drive while distracted.
-Keep your teen safe on the road with The Hanover’s SafeTeen driving programs.
+Help keep your teen safe on the road with The Hanover’s SafeTeen driving programs.
 These driver safety programs help teach teen drivers safe driving habits while giving parents peace of mind.
 It also provides rewards and savings to safe teen drivers and their parents.

 Learn more about

-Added-value insurance coverages to consider
+Additional insurance coverages to consider

 - New or newer car replacement